Theosophy and literature: Dostoevsky

 In November 1881, Helena Blavatsky, editor in chief of The Theosophist, started publishing her translation into English of "The Grand Inquisitor" from Book V, chapter five of Fyodor Dostoevsky's novel The Brothers Karamazov.
 (Note: "Blavatsky was so impressed by Dostoevskii's The Brothers Karamazov that she translated...
 'The Grand Inquisitor' for publication in The Theosophist.")
 (Note: In Brendan French's opinion, it is difficult to assume that, apart from Blavatsky, anyone else translated Dostoevsky into English until 1912, when a translation by Constance Garnett was issued.)

-In a small commentary which preceded the beginning of the publication, she explained that "the great Russian novelist" Dostoevsky died a few months ago, making the "celebrated" novel The Brothers Karamazov his last work.
+In a small commentary which preceded the beginning of the publication, she explained that "the great Russian novelist" Dostoevsky died a few months before, making the "celebrated" novel The Brothers Karamazov his last work.
 She described the passage as a "satire" on modern theology in general and on the Roman Catholic Church in particular.
 As described by Blavatsky, "The Grand Inquisitor" imagines the Second Coming of Christ occurring in Spain during the time of the Inquisition.
 Christ is at once arrested as a heretic by the Grand Inquisitor.
 The legend, or "poem", is created by the character Ivan Karamazov, a materialist and an atheist, who tells it to his younger brother Alyosha, an immature Christian mystic."
 (Note: After the first publication in 1881, Blavatsky's translation was reprinted several times.)

 According to Brendan French, a researcher in esotericism, "it is highly significant" that [exactly 8 years after her publication of "The Grand Inquisitor"] Blavatsky declared Dostoevsky to be "a theosophical writer."
 In her article about the approach of a new era in both society and literature, called "The Tidal Wave", she wrote:

 "[The root of evil lies, therefore, in a moral, not in a physical cause.]
 If asked what is it then that will help, we answer boldly:—Theosophical literature; hastening to add that under this term, neither books concerning adepts and phenomena, nor the Theosophical Society publications are meant...
 What the European world now needs is a dozen writers such as Dostoyevsky, the Russian author...
 It is writers of this kind that are needed in our day of reawakening; not authors writing for wealth or fame, but fearless apostles of the living Word of Truth, moral healers of the pustulous sores of our century...
 To write novels with a moral sense in them deep enough to stir Society, requires a literary talent and a born Theosophist as was Dostoyevsky."